awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 ### Snapshots<a name="dlm-ebs-snapshots"></a>

 Snapshots are the primary means to back up data from your EBS volumes\.
 To save storage costs, successive snapshots are incremental, containing only the volume data that changed since the previous snapshot\.
 When you delete one snapshot in a series of snapshots for a volume, only the data that's unique to that snapshot is removed\.
 The rest of the captured history of the volume is preserved\.
 For more information, see [Amazon EBS snapshots](EBSSnapshots.md)\.

 ### EBS\-backed AMIs<a name="dlm-ebs-amis"></a>

 An Amazon Machine Image \(AMI\) provides the information that's required to launch an instance\.
 You can launch multiple instances from a single AMI when you need multiple instances with the same configuration\.
 Amazon Data Lifecycle Manager supports EBS\-backed AMIs only\.
 EBS\-backed AMIs include a snapshot for each EBS volume that's attached to the source instance\.
 For more information, see [Amazon Machine Images \(AMI\)](AMIs.md)\.

 ### Target resource tags<a name="dlm-tagging-volumes"></a>

 Amazon Data Lifecycle Manager uses resource tags to identify the resources to back up\.
 Tags are customizable metadata that you can assign to your AWS resources \(including Amazon EC2 instances, EBS volumes and snapshots\)\.
 An Amazon Data Lifecycle Manager policy \(described later\) targets an instance or volume for backup using a single tag\.
 Multiple tags can be assigned to an instance or volume if you want to run multiple policies on it\.

-You can't use a '\\' or '=' character in a tag key\.
+You can't use the `\` or `=` characters in a tag key\.
 Target resource tags are case sensitive\.
 For more information, see [Tag your Amazon EC2 resources](Using_Tags.md)\.

 ### Amazon Data Lifecycle Manager tags<a name="dlm-tagging-snapshots"></a>